 As a mom to four-year-old twins and a lab, Lola, Knossalla speaks from experience when she says that you should practice these cues in many different situations, especially for specific future scenarios with your baby.

-Training is not just about your dog learning and performing behaviors.
-Dogs learn by association, so training involving your dog’s emotions is equally important.
+Dogs learn by association, so training involving your dog’s emotions is important.
 “Dogs are constantly making associations between things and these associations determine how they feel about their world and everything in it,” says Knossalla.

-Ensure that everything to do with the baby is associated with good things, instead of disruption, deprivation, and annoyance.
+Ensure that everything to do with the baby is associated with calm, and with good things, instead of disruption, deprivation, and agitation.

-Bring a blanket or other item that contains your baby’s scent home from the hospital ahead of the baby’s arrival.
-Allow your dog to respectfully sniff (not maul) the item, while praising them and maintaining positive energy.
+You may have heard the tip to bring a blanket or other item that contains your baby’s scent home from the hospital ahead of the baby’s arrival.
+If that’s possible, by all means do it (some parents may find it hard to manage this logistically).
+Allow your dog to respectfully sniff (not maul) the item, and then offer praise.
 You may also want to expose your pup to some of the other baby items that have a unique smell, and similarly establish a positive association.

-Just as a baby’s shriek is the bane of many humans’ existence, it can also be upsetting for a dog.
+Just as a baby’s shriek can be piercing for humans, it can also be upsetting for some dogs (and some dogs may not be bothered at all).
 To get your dog accustomed to a baby’s cry, consider using some of the same techniques that can help prevent fireworks-phobia in dogs—play audio recordings of the sound at low volumes and offer treats.
 Slowly increase the volume if the dog is tolerating the noise until they can calmly handle a typical volume.

 Make changes to your environment and routine in advance